Trump scraps the Iran nuclear deal. Now what?

 Under the deal, formally known as the Joint Comprehensive Plan of Action (JCPOA), the United States committed to ease a series of sanctions on Iran and has done so under a string of “waivers” that effectively suspend them.

-The waiver that was due for renewal on Saturday covers sanctions on Iran's central bank, intended to target its oil exports.
-Failure to renew the waiver means the sanctions will be restored, but under U.S. law the White House must wait 180 days before it can take action against businesses or nations that don’t comply; this gives time for noncompliant transactions to be completed or wound down.
+Failure to renew waivers means the sanctions will be restored, but under U.S. law the White House must allow a 90-day or 180-day period to allow companies to withdraw from any contracts or financial transactions involving Iran.

+The waiver that was due for renewal Saturday covered Iran's central bank and was intended at limiting Iran's oil exports.
 Other waivers are due for renewal in July.

-In his remarks on Tuesday, Trump said the United States would impose the "highest-level" economic sanctions on the Iranian regime.
+In his televised address on Tuesday, Trump said the United States would impose the "highest-level" economic sanctions on the Iranian regime, suggesting that he intends to scrap all of the waivers.

+Restoring sanctions amounts to a U.S. breach of the original deal whereas Iran was deemed to be compliant, according to international nuclear inspectors.

 How will Iran respond?

-While denouncing Trump’s plan, Tehran has not been entirely clear about what it will do when sanctions return.
+While denouncing Trump’s plan, Tehran has not been entirely clear about what it will do once the impromptu public protests subside and American flags stop being burned.

 It could resume its nuclear arms program or step up its military involvement in Iraq, Syria, Yemen and Lebanon.

-The secretary of Iran's Supreme National Security Council, Ali Shamkhani, warned last month that the country’s Atomic Energy Organization was ready for some "surprising actions" if the deal failed — without elaborating — and said Iran was considering withdrawing from the Nuclear Non-Proliferation Treaty.
+The secretary of Iran's Supreme National Security Council, Ali Shamkhani, warned last month that Iran was considering withdrawing from the Nuclear Non-Proliferation Treaty.

 Iran says it has the technical ability to enrich uranium to a higher level than it could before the deal.